Job Syndrome: Symptoms and Treatments

 Facial Features

 Distinct facial features, including a broad nasal bridge and deep-set eyes, are commonly seen in patients with Job Syndrome.
-These features can aid in the clinical diagnosis of the syndrome, particularly when combined with other characteristic symptoms.
+These features can aid in the clinical diagnosis, particularly when combined with other characteristic symptoms.

 Diagnosis of Job Syndrome